helblazer811/ManimML/Readme.md

 ![Pypi Downloads](https://img.shields.io/pypi/dm/manim-ml)
 [![Follow Twitter](https://img.shields.io/twitter/follow/alec_helbling?style=social)](https://twitter.com/alec_helbling)

-Manim Machine Learning is a project focused on providing animations and visualizations of common machine learning concepts with the [Manim Community Library](https://www.manim.community/).
+ManimML is a project focused on providing animations and visualizations of common machine learning concepts with the [Manim Community Library](https://www.manim.community/).
 We want this project to be a compilation of primitive visualizations that can be easily combined to create videos about complex machine learning concepts.
 Additionally, we want to provide a set of abstractions which allow users to focus on explanations instead of software engineering.

 ## Table of Contents